turingschool/md_launch_curriculum/lessons/mod1/IntroToIDE.md

 ![](/images/Mod1/ideanddebugging/VisualStudioDownloadButton.png)
 3. Click on the VisualStudioSetup.Exe file download
 ![](/images/Mod1/ideanddebugging/EXEfiledownload.png)
-4. When asked if you want to allow this program to make changes to your computer, click 'YES'.
+4. When asked if you want to allow this program to make changes to your computer, click `YES`.
 5. Follow the prompts of the download wizard to complete setup.
 We will use all of the default settings.
 6. When completed, you should see a screen like this (with fewer options on the left hand side)
 ![](/images/Mod1/ideanddebugging/VisualStudioDownloaded.png)